pablofcastro/PhilStone/README.md

 (cd bin/)

-- java PS/PhilStone -scope=6 ../src/tests/mutex/mutex2.spec
+- java PS/PhilStone -scope=6 ../examples/mutex2.spec

-it synthesizes a program for mutex with a scope of 6 using counterexamples, if the scope is low the algorithm wont be able to synthesize a program,
+it synthesizes a program for mutex with a scope of 6 using counterexamples, if the scope is small  the algorithm couldn't be able to synthesize a program,

-- java PS/PhilStone -genSearch=../src/tests/phils/phil.spec -scope=14 ../src/tests/phils/phils/phil5.spec
+- java PS/PhilStone -genSearch=../src/tests/phils/phil.spec -scope=14 ../examples/phils/phil5.spec

 It synthesizes code for 5 philosophers using a smaller instance of the problem (2 philosophers).